PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

   bic $340, PS
   jmp (r1)
 ```

 The first line sets savu() to run at the highest priority (so it won't get interrupted).
 The second and third lines pop
 the return address and argument into r1 and r0, respectively.

 The fourth and fifth lines are the most important.
 These lines save the current sp and r5 registers to the location
 specified by the argument to savu().
 In this case, the registers end up getting stored in the u_rsav field of the
-currently loaded user struct for the process.
-The fifth line sets the priority back down to zero, and the sixth
-jumps back into newproc().
+user struct.
+The fifth line sets the priority back down to zero, and the sixth jumps back into newproc().

 Why are these seven lines important?